ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/01-binary-search-trees.md

 required nodes (no more and no less).
 <!-- OPENDSA: END -->

-In @sec:trees:traversal we saw several tree traversals that visited every node of the tree, such as depth-first and breadth-first search.
+In @sec:trees:bintree-traversal we saw several tree traversals that visited every node of the tree, such as depth-first and breadth-first search.
 In this section we have also discussed searching, adding and removing in a BST, which each go down a single path of the tree.